vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 If virtual machines which use that key provider are running, they will continue running, but once those virtual machines are powered off, they will be unable to power on again until the correct key provider is restored.

 There is a sample script available in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory that can be used to audit the use of a key provider.

+### I am seeing a warning in vCenter saying "Multiple Native Key Providers are configured.
+Consult the documentation for guidelines and best practices."
+What does this mean?

+This warning is leftover from vSphere 7, when Native Key Provider was introduced, and a future release will remove it.
+It is supported to have up to 32 key providers in total, using any combination of Native Key Provider and Standard Key Provider.

+Best practices for Native Key Provider tend to be the same as good design practices for any other system:

+- Keep it simple.
+  -- More key providers means more opportunity for VMs to be encrypted with the wrong key provider.
+  -- More key providers means more things to back up, manage, and audit.
+  -- You can have a default key provider at the vCenter level, and then have different default key providers for each cluster.
+But... do you really need to do that?
+What problem are you solving?
+Is it the same set of VCF admins for everything?
+  -- vSAN can also have a different key provider, per cluster.
+In general, organizations that use two key providers often use a Standard Key Provider for vSAN, to protect against theft and improper decommissioning of equipement, and a Native Key Provider for VMs and workloads, to reduce dependencies and minimize KMS licensing costs.
+The Native Key Provider instance is usually configured as the default key provider.
+- If you have multiple clusters, decide if you are going to use the same key provider for all of them, or if you want to have a separate key provider for each cluster.
+  -- If you use the same key provider for all clusters (creating it on one, exporting it, and importing it on the others) it makes cross-vCenter vMotion easier.
+  -- It is easy to rekey a cluster and its VMs into a new key provider if you need to change (see the code samples here).
+  -- If you decide to use separate key providers for each cluster, name them all differently, and ideally with a scheme that makes it easy to tell which is which.

+Since key providers are very flexible, start simply and add complexity only when you need it.

 ## Disclaimer